darikoneil/CalSciPy/docs/source/io_tools.rst

 ```````
 CalScipy offers a single, simple function for loading images with the .tif file format and other closely associated
 formats like .ome.tiff.
 The :func:`load_images <CalSciPy.io_tools.load_images>` function loads .tif images into
 numpy arrays with shape frames x height x width.
+It requires the path to the images as an argument.

 **Loading a 2D-image**
-To load a two-dimensional image, simply pass the file as an argument to
-:func:`load_images <CalSciPy.io_tools.load_images>`

 .. code-block:: python

    images = load_images("single_image.tif")

 **Loading a 3D-stack**
-To load a three-dimensional image, simply pass the file as an argument to
-:func:`load_images <CalSciPy.io_tools.load_images>`

 .. code-block:: python

    images = load_images("imaging_stack.tif")

 **Loading entire folders**
-To load an entire folder full of images, simply pass the file as an argument to
-:func:`load_images <CalSciPy.io_tools.load_images>`

 .. code-block:: python